Surprise in the Gulf of Aqaba: intense dust inputs are not a source of trace metals to seawater!

 Figure 1: Location map. (a) The Red Sea and surrounding Saharan and Arabian Deserts. (b) The Gulf of Aqaba at the northern Red Sea. (c) Locations of the time series study site at Station A (∼700 m depth), sediment trap mooring, on-shore research station (IUI), total suspended atmospheric particles monitoring stations (TSaP), and meteorological station rain gauge (MS).
 The Shahamon Stream and Kinnet Canal and the corresponding seawater sampling locations are represented by broken red lines and triangles, respectively.
 Aerial footage from Google Earth.
 Figure adapted from Benaltabet et al. (2022).

 Figure 2: Conceptual model summarizing the response of dissolved trace metals (TM) to perturbative events.
 Pb and Al dynamics were described by Benaltabet et al. (2020, 2022).
 Solid red arrows represent scavenging of dissolved TMs onto particles and broken blue arrows represent the dissolution of TMs from particles to surrounding waters.
 Dust storm-related settling aerosols induce substantial dissolved TM scavenging of all studied metals, both across the mixed layer and at depth.
 However, dust storms seldom lead to TM enrichment, which is associated with anthropogenic-sourced metals.
 Episodes of sediment resuspension promote scavenging of TMs at depth and across the upper water column, as small resuspended particles are upwelled to surface waters across the mixed layer.
-Flash floods bring to significant enrichment in dissolved TMs at the coast.
+Flash floods bring significant enrichment in dissolved TMs at the coast.
 Concomitantly, flood particles carried along surface waters promote the scavenging removal of TMs at open waters.

 References: